Every state has different travel restrictions in place in an effort to limit the spread of the coronavirus.

 Visit Mass.gov or text “MATraveler” to 888-777 for more information.

-Gov. Ned Lamont signed an executive order which says anyone traveling to Connecticut from a state with a positive test rate higher than 10 per 100,000 residents or a positivity rate higher than 10% over a seven-day rolling average must self-quarantine for 14 days and fill out a travel health form upon arrival.
+Gov. Ned Lamont signed an executive order which says anyone traveling to Connecticut from a foreign country or a state or territory other than Rhode Island, New York, or New Jersey is directed to self-quarantine for 10 days and fill out a travel health form upon arrival.

 Download the Travel Health Form here »